pxslip/db-studio/docs/self-hosted/config-options.md

 ### Metadata

-When uploading an image, Directus persists the _description, title, and tags_ from available EXIF metadata.
+When uploading an image, d9 persists the _description, title, and tags_ from available EXIF metadata.
 For security purposes, collection of additional metadata must be configured:

 | Variable                   | Description                                                                                           | Default Value                                                                 |